-Special Dev't ministry troubles due to incompetence - Casley Hayford - Ghana News
+Special Dev't Ministry's woes due to incompetence - Casley Hayford - Ghana News

-Anti-corruption campaigner, Sydney Casley Hayford is wary of tagging the recent controversy surrounding the Ministry of Special Development Initiatives’ budget allocation as acts of alleged corruption.
+Anti-corruption campaigner, Sydney Casley Hayford, is wary of tagging the recent controversy surrounding the Ministry of Special Development Initiatives’ budget allocation as an act of corruption.

 Speaking on The Big Issue, he said the issues that have come under the public spotlight at the Ministry could more accurately be described as acts of incompetence from the parties concerned.“A lot of the stuff that we talk about is alleged corruption and unproved corruption.
 But because of the political swing that you put into it, it becomes so dominating on the media,” Mr. Caseley Hayford opined.